SUMMARY

 Windows

-3. Launch your application from the same Command Prompt session for it to not have that environment variable set
+- Launch your application from the same Command Prompt session for it to not have that environment variable set.

 macOS

-3. Launch your application from the same Terminal session for it to not have that environment variable set
+Launch your application from the same Terminal session for it to not have that environment variable set.

 Linux

-3. a) If your shell is a csh or tcsh shell, then unset the environment variable by executing the setenv command but setting the value to nothing, for example:
+- If your shell is a csh or tcsh shell, then unset the environment variable by executing the

-b) If your shell is a bash or ksh shell, then unset the environment variable by executing the setenv command but setting the value to nothing, for example:
+- If your shell is a bash or ksh shell, then unset the environment variable by executing the

-4. Launch your application from the same Terminal session for it to not have that environment variable set
+- Launch your application from the same Terminal session for it to not have that environment variable set.

 FURTHER READING

-More information about handling environment variables can be found here:
+More information about handling environment variables can be found in the following articles:

 Q100015: How to set environment variables